garrettgman/garrettgman.github.io/draft.md

 Second, you can use a computer algorithm to search for patterns within data, which is exactly what data scientists do when they use statistical modeling or machine learning techniques.

+Searching for patterns is an fairly robust way to find laws between variables.
+There are only a couple of things that can go wrong, but neither needs to be a cause for defeat.

-This is an extremely robust way to find laws.
-If your values are contaminated by measurement errors, like the values below, a law will emerge as a noisy, but often still discernable pattern.
+First, your values may be contaminated by measurement errors, (in other words, your data may be inaccurate).
+In this case, the errors will add noise to your data.
+As long as the errors are relatively small, a law will emerge as a discernable, but noisy pattern.

-[data next to graph f ~ m * a]
+[graphs: y = x, y ~x]

-Noise will also occur if you do not collect data on every variable in a law.
-The missing variables will contribute noise to the pattern that exists between the variables that you do observe.
-You can see this happen in the two dimensional graph between $$F$$ and $$A$$ (here using our original, clean data).
+Second, your data may not contain every variable in a law (in other words, your data may be incomplete).
+In this case, a pattern will still exist between the variables that you have measured.
+The influence of the missing variables will appear as noise in the pattern.
+You can see this happen in the two dimensional graph between $$F$$ and $$A$$.
 The $$M$$ variable adds noise to the pattern between $$F$$ and $$A$$, but the pattern is still discernable.

 [graph]

 As long as you capture the most influential variables in a law, and do not let measurement errors get so big that they swamp your data, you are likely to find a pattern in your data that will point to the law.

-Pattern recognition forms the basis of data science.
+You now know the basis of data science.
 Data scientists search for evidence of natural laws by looking for patterns in data.
 This may sound simple, but in practice it is slightly more complicated.
+You will face two challenges when you search for evidence of natural laws.

+First, some patterns can be difficult to discover.
+Some patterns are subtle (or complicated), and others come filtered through the noise of measurement errors and missing variables.
+As a data scientist, you can use the techniques of exploratory data analysis (EDA) to discover hard to spot patterns.
+You can transform or visualize your data to make patterns more apparent, or you can use statistical modeling to help spot a pattern admidst noise.

+The second challenge is a little more difficult.
 Sometimes data displays patterns that do not exist in real life.
+These patterns are illusions and do not provide evidence of natural laws.
+How can you tell whether the patterns that you do find are real and not an illusion?
+Before we answer that question, let's examine why a data set might contain patterns that do not exist in real life.

 ## Sampling

-Natural laws are not the only things that can cause patterns to appear in your data.
-Patterns can also be caused by coincidences that occur when you collect your data.

 Most data sets are much smaller than they could be.
-For example, if you wanted to research a question like, "How is an adult's height related to their age?", you could assemble a data set that contains measurements of every single adult on the planet.
+For example, if you wanted to research a question like, "How is an adult's height related to their age?," you could collect a very big data set: the measurements of every single adult on the planet.
 But that wouldn't be necessary.
-A pattern between height and age would become clear well before you finish measuring every adult on the planet (and if it doesn't, a pattern between your data collection efforts and your quality of life certainly will).
+A pattern between height and age would become clear well before you finish measuring every adult on the planet (and if it doesn't, a pattern between your data collection efforts and your quality of life certainly would).

 Data scientists refer to the universe of possible observations that could be collected as a _population_, and the set of observations that are actually collected as a _sample_.
 The process of collecting a sample of data is known as _sampling_, and it has important consequences for data science.
 Sampling opens the door for illusions to creep into a data set.

 Consider the two data sets visualized below.

+[graphs]

-The graph on the left shows the relationship between the age and height of 1000 adults.
-These two variables are not closely related in adults.
+The graph on the left shows the relationship between the $$age$$ and $$height$$ of 1000 adults.
+In adults, these two variables are not closely related.
 As a result, the points appear as an unstructured cloud, with no patterns.

-The graph on the right displays the relationship between height and weight for the same adults.
+The graph on the right displays the relationship between $$height$$ and $$weight$$ for the same adults.
 An adult's height is related to their weight, and the data points display a pattern as a result.
 The pattern is noisy because other variables (such as diet and exercise) also play a role in a person's weight, and their effect appears here as noise in the pattern.

-[graphs]

 Let's do a simple thought experiment.
 Imagine that these 1000 adults are the only adults on the planet.
 In other words, imagine that these data sets display the entire population of adults.
 Now suppose that you only observed 50 of these adults.
 What would your data look like?